unix-for-life

 Simplicity: Design for simplicity; add complexity only where you must

-encourage a culture that knows that small is beautiful, that actively resists bloat and complexity: a tradition that puts a high value on simple solutions, looks for ways to break systems up into small cooperating pieces, and reflexively fights attempts to add anything that has no elegance, meaning or function.
+Encourage a culture that knows that small is beautiful, that actively resists bloat and complexity: a tradition that puts a high value on simple solutions, looks for ways to break systems up into small cooperating pieces, and reflexively fights attempts to add anything that has no elegance, meaning or function. ^top

 Parsimony: Create big things only when it is demonstrably clear that nothing else will do